Ana-Niko-byte/zenlist/README.md

 All pages contain the same navigation and footer sections.
 The structure of _Zenlist_ is as follows:
 ### Scrum Home Page
 This is the main home page of the project.
-Though it does not have a conventional 'Home' page, its root page is the starting point of Zenlist, deep diving into scrum methodology and providing potential users with information on the app (reviews, features, and a contact option for more information).
+Though it does not have a conventional 'Home' page, its root page is the starting point of Zenlist, deep diving into scrum methodology and providing potential users with information on the app (attention-grabbing header, reviews, an introduction to the scrum methodology for time-management).

-- Jumbotron
+- #### Jumbotron
-    - If not signed in, the jumbotron displays a signup button and a different summary heading.
+    - If not signed in, the jumbotron displays a signup button and an advertising heading.

     - If signed in, the jumbotron displays a button to access the user's workspaces and an encouraging title.
-- Reviews
+- #### Reviews
-    - These reviews are filtered by stars (at the moment 4 stars, but this query will be modified to look for 4+ stars), and displayed in a row to the potential users.
-These reviews can only be made by a logged in user, and do not require approval from any administrators, as they are filtered.
-Consideration is being given towards having a button to show all reviews.
+    - These reviews are filtered by stars and displayed in a row to site visitors.

+    The app can only be reviewed by logged in users, and all reviews require approval from an administrator prior to being displayed on the home page.
+Additionally, the user is presented with a button to read all reviews for the application, which redirects to a standalone page.
+This page is not presented in the navigation bar, but users can return to a page of their choosing by selecting existing links in the navigation bar.
+- #### Scrum Paragraph
+    - A concise paragraph explaining the scrum methodology and its benefits in every day use.
+This paragraph serves as an introduction to the framework for anyone not already familiar with it and contains a helpful link to the official Scrum.org website, where users may download the free Scrum Guide 2020 (the latest revision).

-- Features
+- #### Review Form
-    - Feature 1
-    - Feature 2
-    - Feature 3
+    - If users are logged in, they are presented a form to leave an application review.

+    - If users are logged out, they are presented a button and a prompt to log in to leave a review.

+### Contact
+This is a contact page for users to send queries to the Zenlist team (connected to my email: ananikolayenia@gmail.com).

 ### Your Workspaces
+Note: This page is only visible in the navigation bar to logged in users.
 This is a list of workspaces belonging to the user.
-This page also contains some basic analytics (quantity of tasks/workspace), and a visual indication of what tasks are approaching their due dates.
+This page also contains a 'due today' column with lists of tasks that are due in each workspace.
+If there are no due tasks, a congratulatory message is displayed to the user.

-- Workspace List
+- #### Workspace List
+    - Workspace Name

+    - Total number of tasks in workspace.

     - Delete Workspace Button
-- Workspace Analytics
-    - Total Tasks
-    - To Do Task Quantity
-    - In Progress Task Quantity
-    - Completed Task Quantity
-- Due Today Alerts
+- #### Due Today List
-    - Visual Display in left-side panel.
-    - Email alerts.
+    - Number of tasks in each space due on a particular day.

-- Add New Workspace Button
+- #### Add Workspace Button
     - Modal with title field input.

     - Messages to tell user the workspace was successfully created.

 ### Sign in/Sign Up
 This is only displayed when the user is not signed in.
 - A page where the user may signup/signin, using allauth Django.

-- An email confirmation for users who have just signed up.
+- An email authentication prompt for users who have just signed up.

-- Visual indication that the user is signed in (jumbotron).
+- Visual indication that the user is signed in (jumbotron + '_Your Workspaces_- tab in navigation bar).

 ### Logout
 This is only displayed when the user is signed in.
 - A page where the user may logout, using allauth Django.

-- Visual indication that the user has signed out (jumbotron).
+- Visual indication that the user has signed out (jumbotron + no '_Your Workspaces_' tab in navigation bar).

 ---
 # Scope of Application
 The application is scope is currently to the following:

 ### User Interaction
 Once registered and logged in, the user can access their zenlists in the _Your Workspaces_ tab.
 All tasks (due, in progress and completed) are visible within their relevant zenlists.
-The user can add another task into the _to do_ section by clicking the '+' sign.
+The user can add another task to the list via the form on the left-hand side.
 Here they give a title, assign a category, a due date, a priority, and a brief description to the task they wish to add.
-Once finished and logged to the _to do_ body, the user may:
+Once finished and logged, the user may:
-- view (through the 'click' event).
-- edit the task (change anything except the task name).
+- Open the task accordion item (through the 'click' event) to view the task details (due-date, priority (colourful dot), and any associated notes).

-- move the task to a different list.
-- delete the task as needed.
+- Edit the task (using the form on the left-hand side of the page).

+- Change the task's status, in which case the user receives a confirmation message following a successful update, and visual confirmation of the task under the relevant status list.

+- Delete the task.

 ### Categorisation
-When creating a zenlist, the user is presented with a selection of _categories_ for their environment - this helps keep work tasks separate from home chores, from study-related tasks, separate from hobbies.
+The purpose of zenlist is to allow users to categorise their day into environments.
+Each environment, i.e., home-chores, study-related tasks, etc., separate from each other.
+Each of these spaces presents any tasks due on a particular day on the home page of the '_Your Workspaces_' tab, on the left hand side of the page.

 ### Filtering
 To enable users to comfortably control their tasks, a filtering system was adopted to allow for quick access to all relevant data.
 The tasks can be filtered by the following:
-- _by category_
 - _by priority_
 - _by due date_
     - _by approaching_
     - _by way-off_
     - _by late tasks_

-### Email Reminders
-As a task is approaching its due date, an email reminder is sent to the user's registered address (the one used to sign up to _zenlist_).

 ### Scrum & Agile Knowledge Sharing

 # Aesthetics
 # Strategy
-This application aims at optimising task and time management leveraging the benefits of an accessible and intuative UI, timely reminders connected to registered email addresses, a customisable categorisation and filtering system, and the ability to manage assets with ease.
+This application aims at optimising task and time management by leveraging the benefits of an intuative and minimalist UI, visual reminders of approaching task due dates, and an easy and accessible filtering system.

 The application is designed as a mobile-first app, with an easy to use UI with hints where necessary.